-Q: What are other ways I can ingest data to AWS for use with Lake Formation?
+Q: What are other ways I can ingest data to Amazon Web Services for use with Lake Formation?

-A: Customers can move petabytes to exabytes of data from their datacenters to AWS using physical appliances with AWS Snowball, AWS Snowball Edge, and AWS Snowmobile or connect their on-premises applications directly to AWS with AWS Storage Gateway.
-Customers can accelerate data transfer using a dedicated network connection between a customer’s network and AWS with AWS Direct Connect or boost long distance global data transfers using Amazon’s globally distributed edge locations with Amazon S3 Transfer Acceleration.
+A: Customers can move petabytes to exabytes of data from their datacenters to Amazon Web Services using physical appliances with Amazon Snowball, Amazon Snowball Edge, and Amazon Snowmobile or connect their on-premises applications directly to Amazon Web Services with Amazon Storage Gateway.
+Customers can accelerate data transfer using a dedicated network connection between a customer’s network and Amazon Web Services with Amazon Direct Connect or boost long distance global data transfers using Amazon’s globally distributed edge locations with Amazon S3 Transfer Acceleration.
 Amazon Kinesis also provides a useful way to load streaming data to S3.
 Lake Formation Data Importers can be set up to perform ongoing ETL jobs and prepare ingested data for analysis.